 Read this Amtrak Guide for 15 Great Train Trips from Los Angeles.

-The station today is the main gateway for the Los Angeles Metro Transportation System which includes the L.A.
-Metro Rail system, and Metro Link trains.
-Bus transportation is located adjacent to the station including the LAX Flyaway bus that takes passengers to Los Angeles International Airport.
+The station today is the main gateway for the Los Angeles Metro Transportation System, which includes the L.A.
+Metro Rail system and Metro Link trains.
+Bus transportation is located adjacent to the station, including the LAX Flyaway bus, which takes passengers to the Los Angeles International Airport.

 Special events at the Station